robertkowalski/grenache/articles/udp/udp.md

 })
 ```

 We now have to announce our fibonacci service on the Grenache network.
 This happens by calling `link.announce`.
 We will also look for possible consumers of our service.
-By calling `peer.punch` we search for consumers on the network to start a UDP Holepunch with them:
+By calling `peer.punch` we send consumers on the newtork a UDP packet to start a connection setup with them:

 ```js
 setInterval(function () {